Ocramius/Exam/README.md

 ### Suggested dependencies and patterns

-To achieve what defined in the requirements and still keep a very flexible structure, event driven design has been choosen as the best fit for this prototype.
+To achieve what is defined in the requirements and still keep a very flexible structure, event driven design has been chosen as the best suited pattern for this prototype.
 Other approaches and suggestions are welcome.

 Implementations should use either Symfony2's `Symfony\Component\EventDispatcher` component